ShinHogera/CM3D2.SceneCapture.Plugin/README.md

 | X   | Open Environment Window |
 | C   | Open Save/Load Window   |

-## Bugs
+## Known Bugs
 - The `Threshold` parameter of the Bloom effect isn't preserved for some reason.
 Adjusting it after loading will allow you to set it to the saved value.
 - Sometimes a bunch of exceptions are printed out in the log on loading a preset and the preset won't load entirely.
-Loading the preset again should make it work.
+The sepia effect might also get enabled when this happen.
+Loading the preset again should fix things.
+- Models may not be able to be moved around after loading for some reason.